 Inside: We need PERMISSION TO FEEL and the ability to name emotion in order to move through it and choose a healthy response.
-This post contains an affiliate link.
+This post contains helpful resources along with an affiliate link.

 The vulnerable work of moving toward wholeness or integration, of examining our identity and embracing the fullness of who we are and how we came to this point of our life, of wrestling with shadow and learning to tell the truth, can only be done as we also deepen our skills of emotional literacy and self-compassion.